joshtanenbaum/workshop-frontend-framework/README.md

 ## Summary / What you Learned

 * Frontend Frameworks can be very usefull, but also are not mandatory.
-Choosing to use a Frontend framework and choosing which frontend framework to use are decisions that have to be made at the start of any project based on the requirments of said project.
+Choosing to use a Frontend framework and choosing which frontend framework to use are decisions that have to be made at the start of any project based on the requirements of said project.

 ## Reflection

 * Would you use a Frontend Framework to make your own personal website?
 If yes, which one and why?
 * Would you use a Frontend Framework to make a larger web application like your final project?
 If yes, which one and why?

 ## Resources